 Copenhagen Is Calling: 5 Key Trends Paris and London Fashion Buyers Are Backing

-Anyone who's familiar with Scandi style knows that it's unashamedly superior when comparing it to French Girl style or Old Money aesthetics.
-Say what you want about the freezing weather in Denmark, Sweden, and Norway, and Finland, but the style set over there knows how to dress.
-So, it should come as no surprise that, when I flew to Copenhagen at the start of the year to attend one of Europe's largest trade shows, the Copenhagen International Fashion Fair, my editor senses were tingling.
-Finally, I could go to the sartorial source of the well and untap all of the cool girl trends that women elsewhere were surely going to be wearing next season before the regular shopper even knew they were coming.
+Anyone familiar with Scandi style knows it's unashamedly superior when compared to French-girl style or the "old money" aesthetic.
+Say what you want about the freezing weather in Denmark, Sweden, Norway, and Finland, but the style set over there knows how to dress.
+So, it should come as no surprise that when I flew to Copenhagen at the start of the year to attend one of Europe's largest trade shows, the Copenhagen International Fashion Fair, my editor senses were tingling.
+Finally, I could go to the sartorial source and observe all the cool-girl trends that women elsewhere would surely be wearing next season—before the regular shopper even knew they were coming.

 CIFF isn’t just a place to seal business deals—it’s a playground for discovering fresh trends and soaking in some serious creative energy.
 For buyers like Jaïs and Marks & Spencer buyer Jess Kiddie, it’s the perfect mix of work and inspiration, where they can spot the next big thing while also keeping it practical.
 From sustainability-driven designs to laid-back streetwear that still looks effortlessly cool, CIFF is where fashion’s commerce and creativity collide in the best way possible.

-After chatting with Kiddie, Jaïs, and womenswear buyer Emma Fawcett on my suspicions, they agreed: these 5 trends, spotted everywhere at CIFF, will likely be on every clothing store rack within the next couple of months.
+After chatting with Kiddie, Jaïs, and womenswear buyer Emma Fawcett about my suspicions, they agreed: these five trends, spotted everywhere at CIFF, will likely be on clothing store racks within the next couple of months.

 Shop The Trend